Broad Appeal Specialty Housing (BASH)

 Overview

-Broad Appeal Specialty Housing (BASH) is a business strategy whereby developers create homes with features that are lifechanging to a specific group of people, yet are built in ways that still appeal to a general audience.
+Broad Appeal Specialty Housing (BASH) is a business strategy whereby developers create modest rental homes with features that are lifechanging to a specific group of people, yet are built in ways that still appeal to a general audience.

 BASH is a mutually beneficial way to help alleviate problems caused by increasingly unaffordable homeownership costs.
 The ultimate goal of BASH is to create a healthy, diverse rental market in which most people can find and afford rental housing that they would prefer over homeownership.